VisaTM/termsuite-docker-omtd/README.md

 There are currently three TermSuite components available within the docker image:

  - `termsuite fr.univnantes.termsuite.tools.PreprocessorCLI` applies TermSuite preprocessing to documents.
-This component now supports also Xmi format corpus as input.
+This component now supports also Xmi format corpus as input, and has been preset to produce only Xmi output corpus having all spotted term annotations (--xmi-anno).
 For more details, see TermSuite [Command Line API documentation](http://termsuite.github.io/documentation/preprocessor-cli/).

 OMTD-Galaxy like command: